accrual basisamortizeToronto

 When it comes to navigating inheritance tax with accrual basis accounting, there are some common mistakes and pitfalls that individuals should be aware of.
 One such mistake is failing to properly document and record any accounts receivable or accounts payable.
 Failure to do so can result in an inaccurate value of the estate and potentially result in a higher inheritance tax bill.

 Another common pitfall is misunderstanding how certain assets, such as real estate or investments, are valued under accrual basis accounting.
-It's important to consult with a tax professional or accountant to accurately determine the value of these assets and properly include them in the estate for taxation purposes.
+It's important to consult with a tax professional or to accurately determine the value of these assets and properly include them in the estate for purposes.

 Additionally, it's crucial to stay up-to-date with any changes to tax laws and regulations, as these can have a significant impact on inheritance tax.
 Consulting with a tax professional can help individuals and business owners navigate any changes and ensure compliance with tax laws.